syedirfanx/FlightBooking/README.md

-#### This is a simple website for booking flight online with the features described bellow.
+#### A simple website for booking flight online with the features described bellow.
 <table>
   <tr>
     <td> 1 </td>